(Original Article Published via RawFoodForPets.com)

 Immune System Diseases Affecting Dogs

-Most holistic practitioners feel that nearly all diseases have a direct link to an imbalance of the immune system, and those that aren’t directly involved eventually have an adverse effect on the system.
+Most holistic practitioners feel that nearly all diseases have a direct link to an imbalance of the immune system, and those that are not directly involved eventually have an adverse effect on the system.
 There are some diseases that are known for their involvement with the immune system, and these can be loosely divided into those where the system is hyperactive or where it is hypoactive.

 Anaphylaxis is the term used to describe any acute, systemic manifestation of the hyperactive interaction of an antigen as it binds to an antibody.
 (This is also termed a Type I reaction, and it is typically the result of IgG immunoglobulins triggering a reaction with mast cells and basophils.)
 Possible causes include stinging and biting insects, vaccines, drugs of any kind, food substances, and blood products (transfusion from an improperly matched blood type, for example).